Yemen

 • International Public Sector Accounting Standards

 The Ministry of Finance and the Central Organization of Control and Audit (COCA) are responsible for adopting public sector accounting standards.
 The public sector follows the Unified Accounting System.
-Furthermore, due to the absence of IPSAS, IFRS are used in preparing external financial reporting statements.
+IFRS are used in preparing external financial reporting statements.

 There are no known plans for adoption of IPSAS as of the date of the assessment.